stefanospinellii/how-fast-will-your-running-shoes-sell/readme.md

 ## Project Overview

-This is a marketplace optimization tool that estimates how long a second-hand running shoe listing may take to sell, and recommends actionable steps to sell faster.
+This is a marketplace optimization tool that estimates how long a second-hand running shoe listing may take to sell, and gives smart suggestions to sell faster.

 The idea originated from a common marketplace problem: how long will it take to sell my item, and what can I do to make it sell faster?